-Every baby is born with the desire to know, the urge to explore, and the need to master the environment – in short, to achieve.
-The motivations for learning come from within the child.
-The child who accomplishes this moves into harmony with this world and becomes a full person.
-With that in mind, the Montessori environment is carefully prepared to train the senses, to stimulate curiosity, to satisfy the child’s need to know and to protect him or her from unnecessary failure.
+Every child is born with the desire to know, the urge to explore, and the need to master their environment – in short, to achieve.
+The Montessori environment is carefully prepared to train the senses, to stimulate curiosity, to satisfy the child’s need to know and to protect from unnecessary failure.

 What is the difference between Montessori and Traditional school?